aldeed/deploymeteor/README.md

 $ deploymeteor <env>
 ```

-Replace <env> with whatever you want to call the environment, and answer all the prompts.
+Replace &lt;env&gt; with whatever you want to call the environment, and answer all the prompts.
 This environment will be created and initialized on the remote server and added as a remote repository for this git repository.

 If the current directory isn't already under git version control when you run deploymeteor, the script initializes the git repo for you, adds all files, and does an initial commit.